 The discussion rounds at the conference are your chance to get involved and help the EPO to set its priorities for European patent information in future.

-Every conference delegate is entitled to participate in one discussion round (depending on seat availability).
+Every conference delegate is entitled to participate in one discussion round or tutorial (depending on seat availability).
 To register, please use the online form.
 We will not grant admission to people who have not registered in advance.

 |09.00 - 10.30 hrs|

 Future perspectives for the EPO's legal status products

 Mobile apps for patent searching?

 Communicating patent information to the board of directors

 Linking patent data into the Web - what lessons can be learnt from the prototype the EPO has made available?

 |Discussion round 5||Preparing (for) the next generation of patent searchers - is the right training available?

 What will be expected from the next generation patent information professionals?
 In what ways can the profession be made more attractive?
 Will the introduction of a certification scheme be sufficient or should more be done?
 How should future entrants into the field be trained to gain the knowledge they need, and what is the best way to divide the training responsibilities between the patent offices, educational institutions and commercial sector?